ply-ct/ply/docs/topics/config.md

 ## Config
 Ply's configuration is defined in a file named plyconfig.json (or plyconfig.yaml or plyconfig.yml).
 This config file is found by searching upward in the file system directory structure, starting from cwd.
 Options specified as [command line](cli) arguments override values from the config file.
+The overall order of precedence for Ply options is (from highest to highest).

 ## Options
 {% include_relative _options.md %}